How the Treaty of Versailles punished Germany for the First World War

 2. A 'War Guilt clause' forced Germany to accept the blame for starting WWI.

-3. Germany was to pay for the cost for the damage caused during the war.
+3. Germany was to pay the cost for the damage caused during the war.
 The fee was set at £6,600 million, called 'reparations'.

 4. Germany's army was to be reduced to 100,000 men.